Two countries, two continents.

 That’s where Chris Kenyon progressed through the online Master of Business Administration with a Concentration in Accounting program at Bowling Green State University, completing it in March 2021.

-Kenyon, who is starting his 15th year enlisted in the Air National Guard, was serving his country in the Middle East for most of his time in the program.
+Kenyon, who is starting his 15th year enlisted, was serving his country in the Middle East for most of his time in the program.

 “I had just finished my undergraduate degree when I got my orders,” he said.
 “I didn’t want my life to be on hold, so I thought I would try to stick it out and follow through with the master’s degree while I was deployed.